burespe1/FRAME/materials/leaflet2020.md

 # NOTES
 - logo FRAME at the heading
+- QR Code in the bullet points section
 - thematic logos at each section
 - publication date (October 2020) in the footer
+- Frame Next logo and website in the footer